Nate621/nate621.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi there!
 My name is Nathan Kassai.
-I am an undergraduate researcher DASL (Drones and Autonomous Systems Laboratory) at the University of Nevada, Las Vegas.
+I am an undergraduate researcher at DASL—Drones and Autonomous Systems Laboratory—at the University of Nevada, Las Vegas.
 I love all things robotics and video games; sometimes I get a chance to combine my love for both in the work I do by using Unity to create Virtual Reality Interfaces for Robots.
 On my website, I have some cool projects of stuff I've done in the past, take a look around!